Internal Security Act (Singapore): Other powers

-or any person has breached any conditions imposed, the Commissioner can require that the person leave Singapore within a certain time and remain abroad for six months or a lesser period; or take the person into custody and remove them from Singapore, whereupon the person must remain out of Singapore for six months.
+If the Commissioner of Police has reason to believe that a person subject to a travel restriction order has entered Singapore without complying with its conditions, has not been resident for more than three months, does not hold a valid Singapore identity card with a local address, or has breached the conditions of the order, the Commissioner may require the person to leave Singapore and remain outside for up to six months.
+Alternatively, the person may be taken into custody and removed from Singapore, in which case they must remain outside Singapore for up to six months.
 Failure to comply with any order by the Minister or a breach of the conditions of any permission to travel to Singapore is an offence.
-The above provisions do not authorize the removal from Singapore of any citizen of Singapore ordinarily resident in the country.
+The above provisions do not authorise the removal from Singapore of any citizen of Singapore ordinarily resident in the country.